NeuroTech-Leuven/BrainBrowsR/README.md

 ## Further development

 If you wish to use this repo as a basis for your project, we recommend you install web-ext, by Mozilla.
 This tool makes it a picnic to develop webextensions.

+For each component of the pipeline, explain: -technological choices, reasoning, REFLECT UNDERSTANDING of the underlying science and project
+--> How to use it
+--> reference to other pages where more technical details are explained and how to reproduce it

+## Innovation and Complexity

+## Results

+### User experience

+### Prototype

+Prototype = results of using our own stimuli!
+Is it well designed?

+## Limitations and proposed improvements